deeplay-io/nice-grpc/README.md

 #### Metadata

-Client can send request metadata and receive response headers and trailers:
+Client can send request metadata and receive response header and trailer:

 ```ts
 import {Metadata} from '@grpc/grpc-js';